top of page

 Birthday: April 17, 1982 Facebook: @OfficialLeeJoongi Instagram: @actor_jg Twitter: @JGshock

 Watching Hamlet in high school sparked his interest in the performing arts.
-After finishing high school, he moved to Seoul to pursue his dream.
+After finishing high school, Lee moved to Seoul to pursue his dream.
 While auditioning, he worked as a waiter and on other part-time jobs.

-In 2008's "Iljimae," he plays the titular vigilante who robs the rich to help the poor and seeks to uncover the truth behind his tragic past.
+In 2008's Iljimae, he plays the titular vigilante who robs the rich to help the poor and seeks to uncover the truth behind his tragic past.
 The drama is loosely based on a classical Korean novel and revolves around a masked hero who stands up against societal corruption and injustice.
 His dual life as a nobleman's son during the day and a masked avenger by night allows him to champion the poor and challenge the privileged class.
+Iljimae remains one of Lee Joon-gi's iconic roles and is remembered for its thrilling plot and his compelling portrayal of the titular character.

 After completing his military service in 2012, he held a series of events to connect with his fans in Korea and Japan and promoted his single "Deucer” in the latter.
 He then released an album almost every year until 2018.